-Our media team work with print, broadcast and online journalists across England.
-We can provide comment on a range of issues relating to severe mental illness and also have a bank of case studies.
-Our specialist areas are schizophrenia, bipolar disorder, severe depression and personality disorder.
-We do not cover eating disorders.
+Our media team work with print, broadcast and online journalists across the UK.
+We can provide comment on a range of issues relating to mental illness and also have a bank of case studies.